Hussein-Ben/Proxicane/project timeline.md

 ## 0.8 Proxicane: using ambient light sensors on mobile phones

-## 0.9 Current, standalone Arduino Hybrid Collision detector (HCD).
+## 0.9 Current, standalone Arduino Collision detection system (an update of Proxicane)